(Note: This article was originally published on June 17, 2021. It has been updated with a video.)

-Recently the United States House of Representatives passed a bill to make “Juneteenth” a federal holiday.
-It now awaits the Senate and then President Biden.
+The United States has made “Juneteenth” a federal holiday.
 On January 1, 1863 President Abraham Lincoln’s “Emancipation Proclamation” became the law of the land and by executive order all slaves were freed.
 However, this legal declaration did not mean slaves were suddenly able to enjoy their new legal status as free men and women; a war was being fought over this very issue.
 Two and a half years later, Major General Gordon Granger arrived in Galveston, Texas with his Union troops.
 He arrived on June 19, 1865 and issued General Order Number 3, which read in part,

 The people of Texas are informed that in accordance with a Proclamation from the Executive of the United States, all slaves are free.
 This involves an absolute equality of rights and rights of property between former masters and slaves, and the connection heretofore existing between them becomes that between employer and hired laborer.Major General Gordon Granger, General Order Number 3